Wonghopper/Wonghopper.github.io/prose.md

 _Code_

 We find that the above scatterplot is not extremely helpful, though it does point out that some BMI values are clearly incorrect.
 A 6' person with a weight of 1400 lbs would only have a BMI of about 190, so values above 200 must be incorrect.
-To make things simple, we will only look in the BMI range of 9 to 60.
+To make things simple, we will only look at the BMI range of 9 to 60.
 We will also only look at people ages 13 - 17 to keep ages in a range of known values.

 _Code_